What is Gilotrif?

 Gilotrif side effects

-Get emergency medical help if you have any signs of an allergic reaction to Gilotrif: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Gilotrif: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Gilotrif and call your doctor at once if you have: